Lego: building on a dynasty

-Despite the success of its products, Lego has faced challenges in its manufacturing operation, as E&T discovered when he visited the factory in Denmark.
+Despite the global success of its products, Lego has faced challenges in its manufacturing operation, as E&T discovered when it visited the factory in Denmark.

 There are some quintessential memories from growing up that we all share - Christmas stockings, Jamboree bags, sparklers, sherbet fountains, and Lego bricks.
 The ubiquitous building toy has been around for over 50 years and today is stronger than ever, despite the apparent predilection of modern youth for computer games.

 Anyone who has enjoyed the experience of building with Lego bricks can confirm that one of the primary joys is their ability to stay attached, yet be disassembled with ease.
 And such precision is a much valued manufacturing strength of the Denmark-based organisation.

 Lego manufacture their bricks in three countries - Denmark, Hungary and Mexico - although the plant in Billund, Denmark produces over 80 per cent of the mouldings.

 "If you break that down into the manufacturing skills, there are only two distinct capabilities that we have," Niels Duedahl, Lego vice president of manufacturing, explains.
 "The first thing is the tolerance on moulding.